 Pioneer XDJ RX3 Review

-The Pioneer XDJ RX3 comes with a large screen that is comparable to the Prime 4.
+The Pioneer XDJ RX3 comes with a large screen that is comparable to the Prime 4 Plus.
 With a solid selection of performance features and crisp integration with Rekordbox.

 - Excellent 10.1-inch screen with horizontal waveforms.